InitWare/InitWare/README.md

 #### On what platforms does InitWare run?

-On NetBSD, FreeBSD, and GNU/Linux - its first-class targets - as an init system;
+InitWare is native to NetBSD.
+It runs on NetBSD, FreeBSD, and GNU/Linux - its first-class targets - as an init system; on macOS, DragonFly BSD and OpenBSD, it runs as an auxiliary service manager.
+See
-on macOS, DragonFly BSD and OpenBSD as an auxiliary service manager.
-See [Support matrix].
+[Support matrix].

 [Support Matrix]: https://github.com/InitWare/InitWare/wiki/Support-Matrix